leowyy99/synth-shell/README.md

 ./setup.sh
 ```

 Note: Only better-ls and synth-shell-prompt will be installed.
-Other features will require some changes to setup.sh
+Other features will require the original setup script.

 Note that for `fancy-bash-prompt.sh` you might also need to have the [power-line fonts](https://github.com/powerline/fonts) package installed.
 You can install the package as follows (the exact name of the package varies from distro to distro):